The 12 Best Gifts for Travelers

 Being the frugally-minded frequent flyer that I am, I don’t like to spend a lot of money on stuff.
 I’m not a gadget guy, nor do I like to carry a bunch of junk all-around the world with me.
 The less clutter in my, life the better.

-But, when you’ve surrendered to wanderlust like I have, you tend to find a few things that come in handy during your journeys.
-The fact is that certain items just make traveling easier.
+But, when you’ve surrendered to wanderlust like I have, you tend to find some things that come in handy during your journeys.
+The fact is, certain items just make traveling easier.
 And while I don’t think stuff adds value to your life, the right stuff can make your trip all the more memorable.

-Of course, I despise shopping.
-I hate going out and buying a bunch of junk for myself, even if I need it.
-That’s one reason I’m always so grateful to receive gifts, especially when it is something I need.
-Whether it is being able to recharge your devices on the fly or capturing once in a lifetime memories on video, these 15 gifts for travelers are great to give any time of year.
+Whether it is being able to recharge your devices on the fly or capturing once in a lifetime memories on video, these 12 gifts for travelers are great to give any time of year.